laoguowangCP/godot-statechart-sharp/README.md

 >
 > - Do not manually call `Step` with node loop event, especially when a step is running.
 > - Do not call same event from a running step, this may cause unintended endless loop.
-> - Better not use `null` event or event with empty string, `Step` won't process. `null` event is used as auto transition internally.
+> - Better not use `null` event or event with empty string, `Step` won't process. `null` event is used as automatic transition internally.

 | Property | Description |
 | ---- | ---- |